prdepinho/dot_game_engine/README.md

 Only one tilemap may be loaded at a time.
 If you load a different tilemap, the previous tilemap will be deleted.
 Keep in mind the following things:
+- Tilemaps must have sides with at most 1000 tiles.
+The biggest map you may do is therefore 1000 x 1000.
 - A tilemap is not an entity.
 Its layers are.
 - A Tiled map must use only one tileset, and name of the tileset must be the same as a texture key.
 That way the engine knows what texture to use on the Tile Layers.